KeikoShimizu/APIHub/packages/example/README.md

 ## Add new page Link on Dashboard

 - Navigation component is in `layer7-apihub/src/ApiHubMenu.js`.

-This `ApiHubMenu` component is passed as a props to create menu on [Layout](https://marmelab.com/react-admin/Layout.html#alternative-layouts) of React-admin's layout in `layer7-apihub/src/ApiHubLayout.js`.
+This `ApiHubMenu` component is passed as a props to create `menu` on React-admin's [Layout](https://marmelab.com/react-admin/Layout.html#alternative-layouts) in `layer7-apihub/src/ApiHubLayout.js`.

 ```js
 //in layer7-apihub/src/ApiHubLayout.js
 import { Layout } from 'react-admin';